 How will I know if a red light camera is being used?

-The use of red light camera must be approved through the Highway Traffic Act.
-All locations with red light cameras have signage, including notice before the camera is activated.
+All red light camera locations are approved under the Highway Traffic Act and clearly marked with signage before the camera is activated.

 Where do the fines go?